deybhayden/rally-to-anything/README.md

 ### Recommendation: Try it in Isolation

-I'm writing this utility to support the company I work for (BriteCore).
-Your mileage may vary with this tool.
+:dragon: Your mileage may vary with this tool.

 Clubhouse allows you to create multiple workspaces under an organization.
+Jira can make many different projects for experimenting.

-If you want to inspect the resutls of running this utility against your own environment, I suggest starting with a sample in an isolated workspace in case you don't like the results.
+If you want to inspect the results of running this utility against your own environment, I suggest starting with a sample in an isolated workspace in case you don't like the results.